Scheduled Date: Tuesday 13th March, 2018

-The beach with its silky smooth sand is 1.5 km long, and every year during the months of February to July the leatherback turtles come ashore to nest.
-On the eastern end of the bay, a lovely spot for a splash is at the River’s Mouth where the soothing waters remain calm as a lagoon.
+Paria Beach approximately 1.5 km has silky smooth sand and every year from February to July the leatherback turtles nest on the beach.
+On the eastern end of the bay, the River’s Mouth with its shallow, calm water is a lovely spot to refresh.
 During high tide, the backlash of seawater into the river attracts a variety of small marine fish.
 The vegetation at the river’s mouth consists primarily of red mangrove and going abundantly on the beach are coconut trees.
-At the western end, the sea eroded the landscape to create a spectacular arch called Cathedral Rock.
+Another attraction on the western end of the bay is the Cathedral Rock, where the sea eroded the landscape to create a spectacular arch and is a lovely spot to take photos.

 The coastal walk from the Blanchisseuse Spring Bridge to Paria Beach will take 1 ½ – 2 hours depending on one’s pace.
 The trail is broad and detailed with some short inclines.
-Along the way, an attractive place to take photos is Turtle Rock where the coastal sceneries are magnificent.
+Along the way, an attractive place to stop and take a rest is Turtle Rock.
+The coastal sceneries are magnificent, and the sea breeze is refreshing and energising.

 Assembly: 7.00am at the entrance to Central Bank Auditorium or 7.30 opposite Sam’s Bar Maracas Bay.